Luka-D/GameOfLife/README.md

 # GameOfLife
-Conway's Game of Life in Python *Grid code form Arthur Vaïsse @ Stack Overflow*
+Conway's Game of Life in Python *Grid code from Arthur Vaïsse @ Stack Overflow*